 Anchors cannot be installed on the seabed in some reservoirs, and others have substantially irregular seabed profiles and poor bathymetric studies.
 In dams with considerable water level variations, mooring and anchoring become difficult.

 How Much Is It Going to Cost?

-Overall, the costs of constructing an FPV system from project to project and from location to location varies.
+Overall, the costs of constructing an FPV system from project to project and from location to location vary.
 Water level change, depth, quality, and salinity are all factors that influence the cost structure.

 The bathymetry of the reservoir determines the anchoring and mooring system’s design arrangement.
 Depending on the prevailing wind regime in the area, the FPV plant design must withstand site-specific environmental issues.

 Other elements to consider are the distance from the shore, accessibility to the site, proximity to the grid, local infrastructure, and overall logistics.
-Furthermore, water-based electrical technology results in greater operation and maintenance expenses and may also necessitate better moisture resistance in installed cabling.
+Furthermore, water-based electrical technology increases operation and maintenance expenses and may necessitate better moisture resistance in installed cabling.
 In addition, due to a lack of empirical evidence, projects often necessitate a more thorough technical due diligence.